-Observational research conducted off-campus does not require approval, unless the primary investigator records (video or audio) behavior.
 All other types of data collection require approval, including all research involving minors, and surveys of or experiments on adults (those 18 years of age or older).

 Another category of risk is the risk of the loss of privacy.
 Asking very personal questions on a questionnaire or in an interview, where the investigator will be able to link the answers to the participant, constitutes a loss of privacy.
 In addition, there may be potential for compromise of confidentiality, if through publication of your work or inadvertent disclosure some participants could be identified with their responses.

 It is also necessary to consider possible risks to researchers.
 These may be physical in nature (e.g., if the research poses the danger of bodily harm) or mental/emotional in nature (e.g., if the research topic is potentially traumatizing).
 The research design should minimize risks to researchers as well as risks to participants.

 The investigator’s obligations include designing the study so that the incidence of risk and stress are minimized to the greatest degree possible, describing these risks accurately in the protocols and minimizing the number of participants who are exposed to these risks.
 The investigator must make appropriate provisions for care of the participants in the course of the study.
 The investigator is responsible for terminating the study if hazards or risks to participants become apparent or may be incompatible with the benefits of the study.
 Investigators must report to the IRB any injuries or adverse reactions associated with the study.